ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Framework/Agents/MyProxyRenewalAgent/index.rst

-Systems / Framework / <SETUP> / Agents / MyProxyRenewalAgent - Sub-subsection
+Systems / Framework / <INSTANCE> / Agents / MyProxyRenewalAgent - Sub-subsection
 =============================================================================

 Proxy Renewal agent is the key element of the Proxy Repository which maintains the user proxies alive.
+This Agent allows to run DIRAC with short proxies in the DIRAC proxy manager.
+It relies on the users uploading proxies for each relevant group to a MyProxy server.
+It needs to be revised to work with multiple groups.
+This agent is currently not functional.

 The attributes of this agent are showed in the table below: